Omnithermal Perfect Simulation for Multi-server Queues: Omnithermal perfect simulation

 We are interested in the question of whether coalescence of $U^c$ and $L^c$ implies coalescence of $U^{c+m}$ and $L^{c+m}$ (instantiated at time $T$ as described in Section~\ref{sec:domCFTP}) over the same period.
 The following example shows that this is \emph{not} guaranteed.

 \begin{example} Consider sandwiching processes for two and three server systems (i.e. $c=2$ and $m=1$), as described above.
-Suppose that $U^2$ and $U^3$ are both initiated at time 0 with a single service duration of length 1, and that these queues proceed to see arrival times/services $(t,S)$ as follows: $(0.1, 1.2)$, $(0.3, 1.8)$, $(0.8,5)$.
+Suppose that $U^2$ and $U^3$ are both instantiated at time $T=-4$ with a single service duration of length 1, and that these queues proceed to see pairs of arrival times and services $(t,S)$ as follows: $(-3.9, 1.2)$, $(-3.7, 1.8)$, $(-3.2,5)$.
 The evolution of these processes viewed at arrival times is as follows:

-If there are no further arrivals within the next two units of time, we see that $U^2$ and $L^2$ will coalesce at time $T^2 = 2.8$ (since it will take two more units of time for their first coordinates to agree, and their second coordinates are already matched).
+If there are no further arrivals within the next two units of time, we see that $U^2$ and $L^2$ will coalesce at time $T^2 = -1.2$ (since it will take two more units of time for their first coordinates to agree, and their second coordinates are already matched).

 However, feeding the same sequence of arrival times/services to $U^3$ and $L^3$, we see that they will \emph{not} coalesce before time $T^2$:

 Furthermore, if we were to consider sandwiching processes for a four-server system, these \emph{would} coalesce by time $T^2$ using the above sequence of arrivals: